What is piecemeal distribution?

 Maximum loss method is an improved method of distribution of cash as and when realised.
 Here at every stage of distribution of cash realised, it is assumed that there will be no more realisations and the firm is going to suffer the maximum loss.
 Thus, the loss calculated on an assumption is distributed to partners in their profit sharing ratio before the partner's claims are paid.
 The assumption of no more realisations result in a notional loss caused at this stage of realisation.

-Specify about the order of discharging liabilities in piecemeal distribution
+Specify about the order of discharging liabilities in piecemeal distribution of cash?

 (1) Payment of fully secured creditors